weavejester/environ/README.md

 ```

 You'll likely also want to add `.lein-env` to your `.gitignore` file
-(or the equivalent for your version control system).
+(or the equivalent for your version control system), if it isn't
+covered by an existing rule.

 When you deploy to a production environment, you can use standard
 environment variables to configure the same settings.